jasminecronin/intro-software-eng/README.md

 # Introduction to Software Engineering

 Coursework done for the University of Calgary.
-Assignments involved a variety of software development practices, such as requirements gathering, UML and sequence diagrams, and code inspection.
+Assignments involved a variety of software development practices, such as requirements gathering, developing use cases, UML and sequence diagrams, and code inspection.

 ## Group Project